 Tip 7 – It might come confusing to you when you notice that under Travel.State.Gov, K1 Visa fall under “Immigrant Visa” and you’re being asked to fill up a “Non-Immigrant Application Visa (DS 160)” on the CEAC website.
 Just remember that, technically, you would be entering the US under K1 Visa and it doesn’t guarantee your permanent stay in the US.
 Keep that in mind so you won’t get confused.

 Aug 28-29, 2018.
 SLEC Medical Exam.
 After I got the date for my Embassy Interview, I went on and applied for the required medical exam at St. Luke’s Medical Center Extension Clinic (http://slec.ph/), where all the K-1 Visa applicants were checked and examined for illnesses before entering the US.
-I had no other complication was able to get my results the second day.
-During this step, I’ve met three awesome girls who were also K-1 applicants and was able to sympathize with them about all the worries we encountered so far in the process.
+I had no other complications and was able to get my results the second day.
+During this step, I met three awesome girls who were also K-1 applicants and was able to sympathize with them about all the worries we encountered so far in the process.
 We agreed to update each other about the next step we were going to take.
 We now live in the US in different states, and we still contact each other for updates about our lives.
-Meeting new friends was, by far, one of the coolest things I’ve experienced in this journey.
+Meeting new friends was, by far, one of the coolest things I’ve experienced on this journey.

 Tip 8 – Make sure to bring all the applicable requirements at this appointment, better yet, bring your whole compilation of requirements you have so far, And be at the clinic early.
 I was there before 6 am, and there was a long line already.
 Come earlier to get an early spot.

 Sept 10, 2018.
 US Embassy Interview!!
-I had all the reason to be nervous at this point.
+I had all the reasons to be nervous at this point.
 I’ve read a lot of horror stories from Facebook groups that said it all depends on who the Consul would be.
-My Friends and Family tried their best to calm me down saying that I’ve already been interviewed before and the fact that I’ve been in the US before and have talked to Americans should make it easier for me to pass it.
+My Friends and Family tried their best to calm me down by saying that I’ve already been interviewed before and the fact that I’ve been in the US before and have talked to Americans should make it easier for me to pass it.

 The interview went on well.
 I took the oath and just answered basic questions about me and my fiance.
-Thankfully, I knew all the answers to the questions and was able to understand the Consul clear enough without having to repeat what she said.
+Thankfully, I knew all the answers to the questions and was able to understand the Consul clearly enough without having to repeat what she said.
 I had with me a thick book of my compilation of all the requirements as well as the pictures that some said are required, just in case they asked.
 I showed the Consul the papers they asked for, and that was it!
 She didn’t even look at the thick photo album that I brought with me!

 As haggard as I might have looked at that time, I was so relieved to pass the interview!
 I immediately texted all my three new friends and updated my Facebook as well to thank everyone who prayed for me.